OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/cosmos-db/documentdb-sql-query.md

                         if (err) throw new Error(err.message);
     context.getResponse().setBody(matchingDocuments.length);

-                        // Replace hello author name for all documents that satisfied hello query. for (var i = 0; i < matchingDocuments.length; i++) {
+                        // Replace the author name for all documents that satisfied the query. for (var i = 0; i < matchingDocuments.length; i++) {
                             matchingDocuments[i].author = "George R. R. Martin";
-                            // we don't need tooexecute a callback because they are in parallel collectionManager.replaceDocument(matchingDocuments[i]._self,
+                            // we don't need to execute a callback because they are in parallel collectionManager.replaceDocument(matchingDocuments[i]._self,
                                 matchingDocuments[i]);
                         }